Cancer in Children: An Overview

 How well the child responds to medications, procedures, or therapies

 You’re likely feeling many emotions right now.
 This is normal.
 Remember that you are not alone.
 Your child’s healthcare team will work with you and your child throughout your child’s illness and care.
-You may also wish to seek information and support for yourself.
-Doing so can help you cope with the changes cancer brings.
-Learning about and talking with others who also have a child with cancer may help you and your family cope.
+You may also want to seek information and support for yourself.
+Learning about and talking with others who also have a child with cancer may help you and your family cope with the changes cancer brings.
 Some helpful resources include:

 American Cancer Society